Filtering Commands¶

 which will apply this

-filter to the Median MT Score
+filter to the Median MT IC50 Score

 option is set to lowest

-, the Best MT Score
+, the Best MT IC50 Score

-column is instead used to
+column is used

 It is important to note that there are several reasons why a particular variant can lead to multiple peptides with different predicted binding affinities.
 The following can result in multiple peptides and/or binding predictions for a single variant: